Feb 5th 2021

 The core challenge with only using SKAdNetwork data to optimize campaigns is that we don’t know what the underlying user behavior of a campaign looks like.
 If we don’t have this data, we can’t determine if users or campaigns with the same conversion value actually behave the same.
 We should then try to understand what the underlying behavior of users is in the campaign to solve this problem.
 When working on this problem, we’re not trying to create a one-to-one mapping of install-to-campaign, that would be impossible based on how SKAdNetwork works and against the spirit of Apple’s privacy initiatives.
 It’s useful, however, to use statistical methods to create probabilities for which campaign each install might have come from.

-If you’d like to learn more about AlgoLift by Vungle’s measurement solutions that solve for Apple’s privacy changes, please email email@example.com.
+Learn more about AlgoLift by Vungle’s measurement solutions that solve for Apple’s privacy changes by contacting us below.